Gout is among the oldest known types of arthritis, which is inflammation of the joints.

-The DASH diet emphasizes fruits, vegetables, lean proteins, low-fat dairy, and nuts and legumes, while limiting sweets and foods high in saturated fats.
+The DASH diet emphasizes fruits, vegetables, lean proteins, low-fat dairy, nuts, and legumes, and limits sweets and foods high in saturated fats.

 Alcohol consumption, especially beer, is also associated with an increased risk of gout because it increases your body’s production of uric acid and limits its excretion.

 A review of 17 studies found that moderate drinking — defined as one drink per day for women and two for men — was associated with a 58% higher risk of gout (10).